 The best tip to getting into medical schools in Arkansas is to familiarize yourself with the admission requirements and average student profile at each school.
 While there are universal metrics such as GPA and MCAT that will make your application more competitive at every school, there are also more subjective avenues to stand out.

-In any case, an application that balances what makes you unique with the specific requirements and goals of each school will generate a student profile that grabs attention of admission boards.
+In any case, an application that balances what makes you unique with the specific requirements and goals of each school will generate a student profile that grabs the attention of admission boards.
 When this is paired with things like congruent secondary essays and confident interviews, it becomes that much easier to get accepted.

-Still have questions about Arkansas medical schools?
+Still, have questions about Arkansas medical schools?
 Fret not, and check out our expert answers to our most popular questions and inquiries!

 There are three medical schools in the state of Arkansas: